 Community benefits – School and Intergenerational

-We proud to support intergenerational connection through our wool kits.
+We are proud to support intergenerational connection through our wool kits.
 In collaboration with County Councils and the intergenerational project our family knitting kit is bringing generations together.

 Our kit also supports schools, giving them the opportunity to connect with the elderly in their community, celebrate Grandparents Day, or engage with local nursing homes.
 By using our kit, schools can complement their primary curriculum, including SPHE and Art Education, while promoting community awareness and cohesion.
 Shared learning is encouraged, and children with additional needs are fully supported.